 |Ever Fit, And Always Fun Guy Paul, And Friend, At The Alder St. Store|

 Here's what I found out from the helpful and friendly folks there: this new style of bicycle is called a "comfort bike", or sometimes "hybrid bike".
-The term comfort implies that it's a comfortable bike, and "hybrid" is marketing hype, with no connection to high-mileage cars.
-These comfort bikes, being humongous, are also really mega heavy - they're half jokingly referred to as being designed by lawyers: made from massively stout material, they'll withstand almost any treatment by less experienced, more portly pedallers without breaking; therefore, less lawsuits.
-A sad reality is that we tend to be larger and heavier than we've ever been; something like 2/3 of adults are overweight, and these larger and heavier bikes were made to take us down the road, without collapsing from metal fatigue.
+The term comfort implies that it's a comfortable bike, and "hybrid" is marketing hype, with no connection to high-mileage cars, or anything at all, really.
+These comfort bikes, being humongous, are also really mega heavy - they're half jokingly referred to as being designed by lawyers: made from massively stout material, they'll withstand almost any treatment by less experienced, more portly pedalers without breaking; therefore, less lawsuits.
+A sad reality is that we now tend to be larger and heavier than humans have ever been; something like 2/3 of US adults are overweight, and these larger and heavier bikes were made to take us down the road, without collapsing from metal fatigue.

 |Anatomy Of A Comfort Bicycle|